AlkaWildlife/alkawildlife.eu/en_GB/_md_pages/operations.md

 # STATUS

-Alka Wildlife, ops is a public benefit corporation established under Act No. 248/1995 Coll., On Public Benefit Companies, as amended.
+ALKA Wildlife, o.p.s. is a public benefit corporation established under Act No. 248/1995 Coll., On Public Benefit Companies, as amended.

-Alka Wildlife, ops has been **accredited** by the Central Commission for Animal Welfare pursuant to Act No. 246/1992 Coll., On the protection of animals against cruelty, as amended.
+ALKA Wildlife, o.p.s. has been **accredited** by the Central Commission for Animal Welfare pursuant to Act No. 246/1992 Coll., on the protection of animals against cruelty, as amended.
 Based on this accreditation, the company is authorised to conduct experiments to verify scientific beliefs and to acquire scientific knowledge.
 They are also authorised to investigate animal reactions including methodological observations in the wild.

-ALKA Wildlife, ops is on the Ministry of Education, Youth and Sports **list of research organisations.**
+ALKA Wildlife, o.p.s. is on the Ministry of Education, Youth and Sports **list of research organisations.**

 # BOARD MEMBERS